jasonbeitler/weak_SSL_Windows/README.md

 # weak_SSL_Windows

 Simple Reg file to disable Weak SSL on Windows.
+No reboot or restarting of services needed.

 Works on
 * Windows 7